 The cold water reservoir can be lifted to a greater height (sometimes as little as 150mm (6inches)) by fitting a strong wooden support beneath it – possibly composed of struts and blockboards.
 If you choose this option, the main and distribution pipes will also have to be raised to meet the new height of the reservoir.

 Alternatively, a booster pump (a single pump or a dual/twin pump) can be fitted.
 Whichever type is chosen, it must be connected into the power supply in order to operate.

 Piping and Drainage

-It is best to use 15mm diameter supply pipes, and make the runs to the shower as short and straight as possible so as to maintain maximum pressure and minimise heat loss.
-Additionally, by minimising the use of elbows for pipe corners, you can decrease the resistance in the flow of the water supply.
+It is best to use 15mm diameter supply pipes, and make the runs to the shower as short and straight as possible so as to maintain maximum pressure and minimize heat loss.
+Additionally, by minimizing the use of elbows for pipe corners, you can decrease the resistance in the flow of the water supply.
 You can achieve this by bending the pipes instead.